vorujack/bind-dlz-web/README.md

 # bind-dlz-web
-A web interface to view bind plz
+A web interface to view and edit bind dlz